 Lim Sheen Le, who is also studying at the LSE, achieved 2 A* in Mathematics and Further Mathematics, as well as A’s in Economics and Physics.

 Sheen Le said: “I found the A-Level’s programme at HELP Academy to be one that provided me a strong foundation for my tertiary studies.
-The syllabus and structure gave me an excellent balance of academic rigour and flexibility.
-It also enhanced my ability to think critically and analytically which is of great use to me currently.
+The syllabus and structure gave me an excellent balance of academic rigour and flexibility. review It also enhanced my ability to think critically and analytically which is of great use to me currently.
 I am indeed grateful to my lecturers at HELP Academy for their consistent guidance and support throughout my A-Level tenure.”

 Vighnaa Kunendran, currently pursuing his Bachelor of Science in Mathematics at University College London (UCL), plans to be a Data Scientist upon completion of his degree.
 He scored 2 A* in Mathematics and Further Mathematics, and A’s in Physics and Chemistry.